-The ProTech-SX must be periodically proof tested to ensure there are no dangerous faults present that are not detected by on-line diagnostics.
+The ProTech® TPS must be periodically proof tested to ensure there are no dangerous faults present that are not detected by on-line diagnostics.
+Because of the 2-o-o-3 configuration of the ProTech® TPS, it is possible to perform the proof test while the ProTech® TPS is on-line.
 Many built-in test modes are included.
 The test procedure will set the trip outputs on the module under test into a trip state (de-energized for a de-energize-to-trip configuration and energized in an energized to trip configuration).
-It is possible to automate several steps of the proof test procedure shown below using the programmability and test mode configurability of the ProTech-SX, but the intent of the steps below must be met.
+It is possible to automate several steps of the proof test procedure shown below using the programmability and test mode configurability of the ProTech® TPS, but the intent of the steps below must be met.